Keep your green spaces looking pristine, even when you require regular vehicle parking

 Grass reinforcement options

-Companies such as Essex-based Suregreen Grass Reinforcement specialise in providing ways of preserving grass through the use of highly durable matting and various types of plastic mesh that adds strength and durability to natural grass.
+Companies such as Essex-based Neograss specialise in providing ways of preserving grass through the use of highly durable matting and various types of plastic mesh that adds strength and durability to natural grass.

 Mats – ground protection mats provide a temporary or more permanent solution.
 Made of highly durable HDPE (high density polyethylene) plastic, the 2.4 by 1.1 metre mats sit on top of grass or harder surfaces.